 While you might think that simply purchasing a set of knives from any knife brand would do, you would probably be wrong.

-The 7.5” Wusthof cleaver is made from high quality German steel that will chop and smash through bones and meat without breaking or staining.
+The 7.5” Wusthof cleaver is made from high quality German steel that can chop and smash through bones and meat without breaking or staining.

 If you will be cutting through large chunks of meat, separating ribs, cutting up frying chickens and performing similar tasks, you will need a cleaver.